utpal-barman/u-credit-card-flutter/README.md

 `doesSupportNfc` - A boolean value to indicate if the card supports NFC feature.
 The default value is `true`.

+`placeNfcIconAtTheEnd` - A boolean value to place the NFC icon at the opposite side of the chip.
+The deafult is `false`.

 #### Example
 ``` dart
 CreditCardUi(